-The first election procedures must specify that the first election will be held within six (6) months or 180 days of certification, and all subsequent elections must be held in accordance with the Neighborhood Council bylaws.
+The Election Procedures must specify that the first election will be held within six (6) months or 180 days of certification, and all subsequent elections must be held in accordance with the Neighborhood Council bylaws.

-If circumstances arise such that the first election cannot be held within $\frac{six}{six}$ (6) eight (8) months or 180 days of certification, then DONE shall report to BONC, in accordance with BONC procedures, on the issues preventing conduct of the election and, with the input of the Neighborhood Council, seek to establish an alternative time table for conduct of the first election.
+If circumstances arise such that the first election cannot be held within eight (8) months of certification, or that subsequent elections cannot be held within the time frame specified in the bylaws, then DONE shall report to BONC within 30 days, in accordance with BONC procedures, on the issues preventing conduct of the election and, with the input of the Neighborhood Council, seek to establish an alternative time table for conduct of the first election.